GrantWils23/Portfolio-Project-4--Full-Stack-Toolkit/tests/TESTS.md

 </ul>
 <br>
 <p>The results were very positive and successful.
-There was a few orange flags in the performance checks of the lighthouse coverage which related to the responsive views in mobile for the urls of the admin filter.
-On a whole the tests have been successful in the desktop view and responsive view.
+There were a few orange flags in the performance checks of the lighthouse coverage which related to the responsive views in mobile for the urls of the admin filter.
+On the whole the tests have been successful in the desktop view and responsive view.
 This is a really good return on my the test that show the website is working correctly and behaving as is expected.</p>
 <br>

 [Back to Top](<#contents>)
 <br>

-## Accessability Testing
+## Accessibility Testing
-<p>I used a website called <a href="https://color.a11y.com/" target="_blank">A11y</a> which is an accessability validator to check the colour of the font against the background.
-The website passed the test, the colours passed the validations.</p>
+<p>I used a website called <a href="https://color.a11y.com/" target="_blank">A11y</a> which is an accessibility validator to check the colour of the font against the background.
+The website passed the test, the colours passed the validations. </p>

 ![image](https://user-images.githubusercontent.com/72948843/182040435-6931739e-ef4d-4504-be24-564813dbaea9.png)
 <br>